This is a collaborative post with Ísey Skyr

 - Use a spatula to fold the wet and dry ingredients together

-- Poor in the almond milk and continue to mix
+- Pour in the almond milk and continue to mix

 - Divide the mixture into 12-16 (depending on size) muffin cases

 - Bake for 35-40 minutes until the muffins have set and are starting to turn golden brown

 BANANA AND STRAWBERRY SMOOTHIE WITH CHIA SEED AND COCOA